 Many people are obeying CDC guidelines to distance from those who are not in one’s immediate household.
 This is a good thing, however, there’s still a lot that we can do to ensure that our loved ones feel connected.

-Some people have gotten comfortable enough using Zoom and Facetime that they keep it on while playing video games or watching movies “together.”
+- Keep Zoom on during shared activities.
+Some people have got comfortable enough using Zoom and FaceTime that they keep it on while playing video games or watching films together.
 Others casually keep it on as they cook, enjoying the company of their friend.
 People can unwind, joke around, and stay connected with each other.

 If your loved one is sliding into depression or suicidal thoughts they may need your help to seek professional help.
 Signs that your loved one may need help include